 Gastroesophageal reflux disease

-In some people, acid can escape from the stomach into the esophagus.
+The stomach normally makes strong acid and enzymes to help digest food.
+In some people, acid can escape from the stomach into the lower part of the esophagus.
 The medical term for this is gastroesophageal reflux disease (GERD), or just reflux.
 In many people, reflux causes symptoms such as heartburn or pain that seem to come from the middle of the chest.
-In some though, reflux doesn't cause any symptoms at all.
+In some, though, reflux doesn’t cause any symptoms at all.

-If reflux of stomach acid into the lower esophagus continues for a long time, it can damage the lining of the esophagus.
-This causes the squamous cells that usually line the esophagus to be replaced with gland cells.
+If reflux of stomach acid into the lower esophagus goes on for a long time, it can damage the inner lining of the esophagus.
+This causes the squamous cells that normally line the esophagus to be replaced with gland cells.
 These gland cells usually look like the cells that line the stomach and the small intestine, and are more resistant to stomach acid.
-This condition is known as Barrett's (or Barrett) esophagus.
+This condition is known as Barrett’s (or Barrett) esophagus.

-Barrett's esophagus increases the risk of adenocarcinoma of the esophagus.
-This is because the gland cells in Barrett's esophagus can become more abnormal over time.
+The gland cells in Barrett’s esophagus can become more abnormal over time.
 This can result in dysplasia, a pre-cancerous condition.
 Dysplasia is graded by how abnormal the cells look under the microscope.
-High-grade dysplasia is the most abnormal and is linked to the highest risk of cancer.
+Low-grade dysplasia looks more like normal cells, while high-grade dysplasia is more abnormal and is linked to the highest risk of cancer.

 Tobacco and alcohol

 The use of tobacco products, including cigarettes, cigars, pipes, and chewing tobacco, is a major risk factor for esophageal cancer.
-The risk goes up with increased use: the more a person uses tobacco and the longer it is used, the higher the cancer risk.
+The more a person uses tobacco and the longer it is used, the higher the cancer risk.
 Someone who smokes a pack of cigarettes a day or more has at least twice the chance of getting adenocarcinoma of the esophagus than a nonsmoker.
 The link to squamous cell esophageal cancer is even stronger.
 The risk of esophageal cancer goes down if tobacco use stops.

 Drinking alcohol also increases the risk of esophageal cancer.
-The chance of getting esophageal cancer goes up with higher intake of alcohol.
+The chance of getting esophageal cancer goes up with more consumption of alcohol.
 Alcohol affects the risk of the squamous cell type more than the risk of adenocarcinoma.

 Combining smoking and drinking alcohol raises the risk of esophageal cancer much more than using either alone.